jkwoods/ExaFold/README.md

   - [nostart] run a swarm of protein folding walkers
   - [nostart] prune and move walkers to more effectively fold the protein

-Short-term Roadmap
+Short-term Roadmap<br />
-v0.1  restraints are read and applied to an OpenMM system v0.2  hook the sequence to PDB/restraints upstream v0.x1 launches HPC job with swarm of folding walkers v0.x2 prune and move walkers v0.3  updates to config for more control of workflow
+v0.1  restraints are read and applied to an OpenMM system<br />
+v0.2  hook the sequence to PDB/restraints upstream<br />
+v0.x1 launches HPC job with swarm of folding walkers<br />
+v0.x2 prune and move walkers<br />
+v0.3  updates to config for more control of workflow<br />